vb-consulting/NpgsqlRest/README.md

 ## Features

-- Automatic generation of REST endpoints from PostgreSQL functions.
+- Automatic generation of the HTTP REST endpoints from PostgreSQL functions and procedures.
 - Native AOT Ready.
+AOT is ahead-of-time compiled to the native code.
+No dependencies, native executable, it just runs and it's very fast.
 - Customization of endpoints with comment annotations.
+You can easily configure any endpoint by adding annotation labels to routine comments.
+Like for example HTTP GET if you want to change the method verb to GET.
 - Automatic HTTP files.
+Create ready-to-run HTTP files easily, for testing, debugging and discovery.
-- Interact seamlessly with NET8 backend and take advantage of NET8 features.
+- Interact seamlessly with .NET8 backend and take advantage of .NET8 features.
+- High performance with or without native AOT, up to 6 times higher throughput than similar solution.

 ### Automatic Generation of REST Endpoints

 See the introductory example above.
+Automatically build HTTP REST endpoints from PostgreSQL functions and procedures and configure them the way you like.

 ### Native AOT Ready